-The 2013 construction schedule was planned to comprise the Stage 9 TSF embankment design raise targeting an elevation of 970.0 m.
+The 2013 construction schedule was planned to comprise the Stage 9 TSF embankment raise targeting an elevation of 970.0 m.
 AMEC prepared a design package presenting the stability analyses and issued-for-construction drawings for the raise to El.
 970.0 m which was submitted by MPMC to the MEM for approval.

 The design of the Stage 9 raise has not changed from the previously approved and constructed Stage 8a raise design cross sections, consisting of a downstream shell of NAG rockfill, a central, low permeability till core, a filter sequence downstream of the core and an upstream support for the embankments consisting of a mix of tailings and NAG rockfill.
-These design materials are progressively raised in a centreline configuration to EI.970.0 m, and the details of the Stage 9 design are found in Drawings 2013AB.03 - 2013AB.05.
+These design materials are progressively raised in a centreline configuration to EI.970.0 m, and the details of the Stage 9 design are presented on Drawings 2013AB.03 - 2013AB.05.

-The Stage 9 raise maintains a downstream slope of 1.3H:1V, which is temporary given that the final dam downstream slope will be decreased as completed.
+The Stage 9 raise maintains a downstream slope of 1.3H:1V, which is temporary given that the final dam downstream slope is currently planned to be flattened to 2H:1V.
+The final design for the downstream slope may be revised after the current target elevation of 970 m is reached.
 Zone C in the dam shell was placed and compacted by dozer and haul truck traffic.
-Zone T was obtained by selectively sorting run-of-mine waste rock and placed and compacted by excavator, dozer and haul truck traffic.
-Zone F was processed by on site crushing of run-of-mine waste rock, placed by haul trucks and a grader, and compacted by a combination of vibratory packers and equipment traffic.
-Zone S was obtained from a locally borrowed, low permeability glacial till, placed by haul trucks and dozers, and compacted by a combination of equipment traffic and vibratory packers.
-The total tailings portion of Zone U was deposited into the impoundment and compacted by a dozer and the rock portion was obtained from run-of-mine waste rock and placed and compacted by a compacted by dozer and haul truck traffic.
+Zone T was obtained by selectively sorting run-of-mine waste rock placed and compacted by excavator, dozer and haul truck traffic.
+Zone F was processed by on site crushing of run-of-mine waste rock, placed by haul trucks and a grader, and compacted by a combination of vibratory compactors and equipment traffic.
+Zone S was obtained from a locally borrowed, low permeability glacial till, placed by haul trucks and dozers, and compacted by a combination of equipment traffic and vibratory compactors.
+The total tailings portion of Zone U was deposited into the impoundment and compacted by a dozer and the rock portion was obtained from run-of-mine waste rock and placed and compacted by dozer and haul truck traffic.